hardin47/website/Math154/_book/06-bootstrap.md

 -->

-**The transformation respecting property**  A CI is transformation respecting if, for any monotone transformation, the CI for the transformed parameter is simply the transformed CI for the unstransformed parameter.
+**The transformation respecting property**  A CI is transformation respecting if, for any monotone transformation, the CI for the transformed parameter is (exactly) the transformed CI for the unstransformed parameter.
 Let $\phi = m(\theta)$.

 \begin{align}
 [\phi_{lo}, \phi_{up}] = [m(\theta_{lo}), m(\theta_{up})]